vechain/vebetterdao-contracts/CONTRACTS_CHANGELOG.md

 | 4th September 2024  | `X2EarnRewardsPool` version `2`                                                                                               | - Added impact key management and proof building                                               |
 | 31st August 2024    | `VoterRewards` version `2`                                                                                                    | - Added quadratic rewarding features                                                           |
 | 29th August 2024    | `B3TRGovernor` version `2`                                                                                                    | Updated access control modifiers                                                               |

 ---

+## Upgrade `X2EarnRewardsPool` to Version 6

+This upgrade introduces the ability for XApps to include metadata in the reward distribution process, enabling richer and more context-specific information to be stored and emitted during events.
+A new function, `distributeRewardWithProofAndMetadata`, has been added for this purpose.

+### Key Updates

+- **Backward Compatibility Preserved**: The original `distributeRewardWithProof` function remains unchanged and continues to work as before for apps that do not wish to use metadata.
+- **New Metadata Functionality**: The `distributeRewardWithProofAndMetadata` function accepts a string intended to be a JSON representation.
+A dedicated event, `RewardMetadata`, is emitted to store this information, following the established internal standards of `_emitProof`.

+---

+### Changes 🚀

+- **Upgraded Contracts:**
+  - `X2EarnRewardsPool.sol` updated to version `6`.

+---

+### Storage Changes 📦

+- None.

+---

+### New Features 🚀

+- **`X2EarnRewardsPool`:**
+  - Added `distributeRewardWithProofAndMetadata()`, which accepts a string intended to be a JSON representation and emits a new event, `RewardMetadata`, containing this information.
+  - Updated internal logic with `_emitMetadata`, following the `_emitProof` pattern, to emit the event with the JSON data.

+---

+### Bug Fixes 🐛

+- None.

+---